Sadame Sugimura: Arrest, trial and execution

-After learning of the Okimura woman's death, local authorities deemed it highly suspicious that yet another person affiliated with Sadame Sugimura had passed away due to "an illness".
-So, on the next day, Sugimura was detained at Kawashiri Station and brought in for questioning.
+After learning of the Okimura woman's death, local authorities deemed it highly suspicious that yet another person affiliated with Sadame Sugimura had died due to "an illness".
+So, on the next day, Sugimura was detained at Japan National RailwayKawashiri Station and brought in for questioning.
 Despite her initial denial, when a second autopsy performed on the three murder victims revealed that they had been killed from eating poisoned food, which was located in Sugimura's house, she finally confessed to the crimes, admitting that her motive was financial.

 Sugimura was charged with the four murders and subsequently convicted and sentenced to death on March 28, 1963.
 While on death row, she converted to Buddhism and provided spiritual counseling for her fellow inmates.
 On September 19, 1970, she was hanged at the Fukuoka Detention House, with her last words reportedly thanking God for "rebirthing her as a true human being".
 She was the second to be sentenced to death and executed after the Second World War, after fellow poisoner Kau Kobayashi.